SchottkySpectroscopyIMP/schottkyspectroscopyimp.github.io/project/02-tools-ring-exp-toolkit.md

 ## Code design

-The code are two scripts written in `Python 3`.
+The code includes two scripts written in `Python 3`.
 Using a `IPython` or its optional `Jupter` notebook for interactive processing may be a perfect choice.

 The functional scripts: